rednblkx/HomeKey-ESP32/README.md

 If you have a suggestion or are in need of assistance, you can open an issue.
 Additionally, you can join the Discord server at https://discord.com/invite/VWpZ5YyUcm

-If you like the project, please consider giving it a start to show the appreciation and for others to know this repository is worth something.
+If you like the project, please consider giving it a star ⭐ to show the appreciation for it and for others to know this repository is worth something.

 ## Credits